wearewondrous/drupal-8-best-practices/README.md

 ### Updates

-Since we commit everything to the repository, we have the following process.
+When we commit everything to the repository, we have the following process.
 After `$ composer update` and pushing everything to the servers run:

 ```bash
 $ drush @alias -y updb